Fils de joie

 "Fils de joie" (English: "Son of joy") is a song by Belgian musician Stromae.
 It is the third single from his album Multitude, which was released on 4 March 2022.
 The 7-inch single was released on 23 June 2022.

 The song tells the story of the child of a prostitute.
 The song includes a sample from a teaser for Netflix series Bridgerton.
 The melody combines baroque sounds and the ardor of Brazilian funk carioca.
 The song was also used in the soundtrack of video game FIFA 23.

 A music video, directed by Henry Scholfield, was released on 7 March 2022.
-In the video, Stromae portrays a dictator of a fictional country.
+In the video, Stromae portrays the president of a fictional country.
 He gives a speech at a national funeral for a missing sex worker, surrounded by officers and wreaths, as a military parade and funeral procession unfolds.